 Early estimates are that Black Friday 2017 in the UK has generated £8 billion in sales to date but the true picture won't be known until we see the impact on Christmas trading and January result.
 That said, the feeding frenzy seems to be a thing of the past with online sales continuing to grow but with the anticipated queues outside stores simply not materialising.
 Analysts Springboard noted that High Street footfall was down by 4.2% on the day itself.
 So perhaps many shoppers have bargain fatigue – after all, the hashtag #buynothingday was also trending on Friday’s social media.

-(Above) Mike Parkes, Partner Momentum Results LLP and Programme Director for Oxford Masters and Dr Jonathan Reynolds, Deputy Dean and Director of Graduate Studies, Academic Director, Oxford Institute of Retail Management, Said Business School
+(Above) Mike Parkes, Partner Momentum Results LLP and Programme Director for OSS Masters and Dr Jonathan Reynolds, Deputy Dean and Director of Graduate Studies, Academic Director, Oxford Institute of Retail Management, Said Business School

-If you want to learn more about the latest retail thinking and future retailing trends join Mike Parkes and Dr Jonathan Reynolds at the Oxford Masters, Said Business School, 26th February – 1st March 2018)
+If you want to learn more about the latest retail thinking and future retailing trends join Mike Parkes and Dr Jonathan Reynolds at the OSS Masters, Said Business School, 26th February – 1st March 2018)